-To acquire a 100% interest in the Echo, Fulton, Red and Beal properties, the Company must spend a minimum of \$30,000 on exploration within 15 months (on or before September 21, 2019) of closing the Definitive Agreement and issue to Altius 500,000 common shares for each project.
-In addition, Altius will retain a 1.75% Gross Smelter Royalty ("GSR") on all properties within a 5 km area of interest.
+To acquire a 100% interest in the Echo, Fulton, Red and Beal properties, the Company was required to spend a minimum of \$30,000 on exploration within 15 months (on or before September 21, 2019) of closing the Definitive Agreement and issue to Altius 500,000 common shares for each project.
+In addition, Altius would retain a 1.75% Gross Smelter Royalty ("GSR") on all properties within a 5 km area of interest.
 For each property that achieves a measured and indicated mineral resource in excess of 0.5 million gold equivalent ounces, a Milestone Payment of 1.5 million shares will be issued to Altius.

-Altius has agreed to extend the expenditure deadline to December 31, 2019 to allow the Company time to complete further evaluations of the properties.
-The Company conducted additional fieldwork in September and has determined that it will no longer continue to explore the Fulton, Red and Beal properties, and therefore has impaired the full amount of expenditures on each respective property as of September 30, 2019.
-However, the Company, will continue to evaluate the Echo property and will conduct a ground magnetic survey at Echo during Q1 2020.
-The gross costs and impairments recorded to the Echo, Fulton, Red and Beal properties combined as at September 30, 2019 are \$12,617 and \$5,154, respectively (September 30, 2018 - \$7,690 and \$nil).
+Altius agreed to extend the expenditure deadline to December 31, 2019 to allow the Company time to complete further evaluations of the properties.
+The Company conducted additional fieldwork in September 2019 determined that it would no longer continue to explore the Fulton, Red and Beal properties, and therefore impaired the full amount of expenditures on each respective property as of September 30, 2019.
+During the three month period ended December 31, 2019, the Company conducted a ground magnetic survey at Echo.
+After thorough analysis of the results of this program, the Company was unable to identify clear targets for advancement and therefore terminated the option, returning the Echo property to the vendor, and fully impairing the remaining expenditures as of September 30, 2020.
+The gross costs and impairments recorded to the Echo, Fulton, Red and Beal properties combined as at September 30, 2020 are \$23,001 and \$23,001, respectively (September 30, 2019 - \$12,617 and \$5,154).